splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-windows.rst

 .. _discovery-windows:

 ************************************************************************
-Automatic discovery and instrumentation for Windows
+Automatic discovery and zero-code instrumentation for Windows
 ************************************************************************

 .. meta::